About

 Administrative Coordinator / Naturalist

 Heather has been with Heckrodt Wetland Reserve since October 1998, first as a volunteer and then as a part-time educator.
 She became the full-time Education Coordinator in May 1999.
 Heather is a graduate of Northland College with a B.S. in Outdoor Education with a natural history emphasis and has worked at several environmental facilities in the Midwest.
 Heather became the Administrative Coordinator in April 2023.
 She is responsible for visitor services, including program scheduling (schools, childcare, senior groups, and HWR summer camps), public program registrations, room rentals, brick and picnic table sponsorships, and volunteering requests.
-She is also responsible for Boy Scout/Cub Scout programming.
+She is also responsible for Cub Scout programming.

 Andrea Bierbrauer